Jovakan/apcsa2020/README.md

 # AP Computer Science A 2020 (Edhesive)
-Learn from example, don't plagarize.
+Learn from example, don't plagiarize.